 Here is a quick list of checks & actions to perform before starting to code.

-real data statistics and also, the project will load slower since external scripts are loaded at runtime.
+real data statistics, and also, the project will load slower since external scripts are loaded at runtime.

-Make sure to disable any Redirection plugin, or override the
+Make sure to disable any redirection plugin, or override the

 hardcoded rules.
 Also, you might want to check if the

 .htaccess file contains any hardcoded rules.
-Most of the times the hardcoded rules will make it more difficult to debug properly or access content as expected, or, when relying on the WP native permalinks and the .htaccess file is overwritten, rules get lost, etc. and accessing pages, features, sections will not be the same.
+Most of the time, the hardcoded rules will make it more difficult to debug properly or access content as expected, or, when relying on the WP native permalinks and the .htaccess file is overwritten, rules get lost, etc. and accessing pages, features, sections will not be the same.